wh0pper/canvas/README.md

 ## Description
 Canvas is a mockup for a social media platform dedicated to artists and creatives.
 It's intended to give users a platform for displaying a sharing their work, connecting and collaborating with other artists, as well as finding and promoting events related to their work.

 * Note: this site is still being developed, but I'd love for you to check out what I have built so far.
+You can either visit a live beta version at: http://canvas-16e85.firebaseapp.com, or host it locally by following the setup instructions below.

 ## Structure
 Canvas' primary features are: